mrtoy-me/esphome-my-components/vl53l1x/README.md

 ## ESPHome component for VL53L1X and VL53L4CD
 STMicroelectronic VL53L1X ultra lite driver (STSW-IMG009), VL53L1 API Core
-has been adapted and modified so it functions using the ESPHome component framework.
+has been adapted and modified so it functions using the ESPHome component framework.<BR>
-Calibration and ROI functions have not been implemented.
+Calibration and ROI functions have not been implemented.<BR>

 The STMicroelectronic VL53L1X ultra lite API Core is Copyright (c) 2017, STMicroelectronics - All Rights Reserved